mehmetakifakkus/rest-api-countries/README.md

 - Search for a specific country by name
 - Filter countries by region
 - Choose between dark and light themes for a personalized experience
-- Jump another country using border country list
+- Jump another country from the detail page (using border country list)
 - System stores your latest search value and filter value when you go back to the main page

 ## Tech Stack